amolchourasia27/Meme-App---reactNative/readme.md

 - Random meme with unique id and ratings

-- Aces to next and previous memes using meme number
+- Home Screen to navigate in different Screens

+- Multiple Screens in App

+- Users can get all memes in one request

 - Unique index for every meme

+- UI update.

 #### Screenshots